California Safe Cosmetics Program - Cosmetics Companies Page

 - CSCP Reportable Ingredients List

 To assist companies with reporting, the California Safe Cosmetics Program has compiled a list of chemicals known or suspected to cause cancer or developmental or other reproductive harm.
 This list was compiled following the criteria in California Health and Safety Code Section 111791.5.
-CSCP Reportable Ingredients List – May 2015 (PDF, 34 pages) ...
+CSCP Reportable Ingredients List – June 2016 (PDF) ...
 Spanish ...
 Vietnamese